junxit/us-congress-bills-115/metadata.md

 - 2017-09-13 — Placed on the Union Calendar, Calendar No. 220.
 - 2017-09-13 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-308, Part I.
 - 2017-09-13 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-308, Part I.
+- 2017-10-23 — Considered under suspension of the rules. (consideration: CR H8049-8052)
+- 2017-10-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3328.
+- 2017-10-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-23 — Mr. Katko moved to suspend the rules and pass the bill.
+- 2017-10-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8049-8050)
+- 2017-10-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8049-8050)